FelipeCanever/round-robin/README.md

 # Round-robin Scheduling Simulation

-This a small and very simple console program simulating the Round-robin scheduling algorithm.
+This is a small and very simple console program simulating the Round-robin scheduling algorithm.
 It was originally created in C around 2017 as a small college project.
-This is a rewrite of said program in C++17 and to English (originally in Portuguese).
+This is a rewrite of said program in C++17, which has also been translated to English (originally in Portuguese).

 ## Getting Started